ddayin/TechInterview-Unity/01_C#/ClassStruct.md

 }
 ```

-Choosing Between Structs and Classes:
+Choosing Between Structs and Classes

 Use structs:
 - When you need lightweight objects.
 - When the object logically represents a single value, like a Point or a DateTime.